2 min read

 Or are you constantly waiting to hit some magical number you deem enough, before you think you can finally lead that life you want?

 I can guarantee if that last statement feels true, you’re going to spend too much time and energy with the wrong mentality.

 That’s why talking about money is so important.
 You need to learn how to use what you’ve worked for to the best of your abilities.

 This issue of Tradecraft is about helping you do that as an online creator.
-Money may not be the trendy or sexy thing to talk about, but it’s honestly one of the most important aspects of running your business.
+Money may not be the trendy or sexy thing to talk about, but it’s honestly one of the most important aspects how to run a business.
 You need to know how to use it, when to use it, and how to do some good in the world with it.

 So let’s talk money.